 Handling chinchillas is difficult because they’re fragile.
 Holding them around their middles can hurt or break a chinchilla’s ribs.
-So, most owners prefer to pick chinchillas up by the tail.
+So, most breeders and highly experienced owners prefer to pick chinchillas up by the tail.

 You can hold a chinchilla by its tail if you’re careful.
 Place your hand firmly around the base of the tail, and ideally, support your pet’s rear legs at the same time.
 This prevents pressure on the tail muscles.
 Don’t hold your chinchilla’s tail more than once inch out from the base.
 This could break the bones in the tail or strain your pet’s tail ligaments.